kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

    helm install cert-manager {PATH_TO_CERT_MANAGEMENT}/charts/cert-management --namespace={NAMESPACE_NAME} --set configuration.identifier=cert-manager-identifier
    ```

+When you meet the prerequisites, go directly to step 2.

 ## Steps

 Follow these steps to set up your custom domain and prepare a certificate required to expose a service.